Thank you so much for reading! Can’t get enough?

 What emotions do we want to evoke with our product?

-In discussions with our PM, one goal was to create a playful look and feel to balance out the overwhelming nature of the fundraising process.
-With this in mind, I designed the screen using bright primary colors and rounded corners to convey that sense of playfulness.
-However, after gathering feedback and reviewing the design, I realized that the colors could feel overwhelming to users.
-This showed me the importance of exploring alternative ways to add playfulness while keeping the design clean and user-friendly.
+In discussions with our PM, we aimed for a playful look to balance out the stress of fundraising.
+I used bright primary colors and rounded corners to convey this, but feedback showed the colors felt overwhelming.
+This highlighted the importance of finding other ways to add playfulness while keeping the design clean and user-friendly.

 Before